MDG2122/predictvia_ai_challenge/README.md

 -Massimo Di Gennaro

-Details of all the models and tests performed are included on the Word documents:
+Details of all the models, tests performed and Preprocessing Techniques (used and discarded) are included on the Word documents:

 -Documento explicativo (In Spanish)